geut/xd/README.md

 $ xd *.js
 ```

-Remember that `xd` has a eslint API compatible, so you can fix your code using standard + prettier by:
+Remember that `xd` has a eslint API compatible, so you can format your code with the `standard + prettier` rules by:

 ```
 $ xd *.js --fix
 ```

+### eslint

+xd will check your local binary eslint and configuration or it will use a fallback binary that we include.

 ## Help